AllenNeuralDynamics/aind-data-schema/docs/source/coordinate_systems.md

 # Coordinate systems

 The metadata schema supports flexible definitions of coordinate systems, both relative to anatomy and devices.
-This allows us to store the positions of devices, insertion coordinates, etc, all with one standardized system of metadata.
+This allows us to store the positions of devices, insertion coordinates, etc, all with one standardized system.

-Unlike many parts of the metadata schema it is important to understand **how coordinate systems are stored** to be able to use them properly.
-There are just two rules to be aware of:
+Unlike many parts of the metadata schema where fields are just floats or strings, it is critical to understand **how coordinate systems are stored in the schema** to be able to use them properly.
+There are two rules to be aware of:

 1. Each [Instrument](instrument.md), [Acquisition](acquisition.md), and [Procedures](procedures.md) has its own `.coordinate_system` field.
-The coordinate system can be the same or different in each of these files, depending on your needs.
+In most assets, the coordinate system is the same in all three files.
 2. Any transform (i.e. a [Translation](components/coordinates.md#translation), [Rotation](components/coordinates.md#rotation), or [Scale](components/coordinates.md#scale)) defined for a device or configuration of a device **must be defined in it's core file's coordinate system**.
-To help you avoid mistakes, transform fields are paired with a `.coordinate_system_name` field and the coordinate system name must match the name of the coordinate system defined in the metadata.
+To help you avoid mistakes, transform fields are paired with a `.coordinate_system_name` field and the coordinate system name must match the name of the coordinate system defined in the core file.

-The top-level coordinate systems in the instrument, acquisition, and procedures are all defined in *in vivo* space, usually relative to an origin on an animal's skull.
+The top-level coordinate systems in the instrument, acquisition, and procedures are generally defined in *in vivo* space, usually relative to an origin on an animal's skull.
 Often when targeting coordinates in the brain we plan our experiments in a **standardized atlas** like the mouse common coordinate framework.
 When you encounter a field that that requires an atlas transform (i.e. a point or vector in an atlas), you'll see that an [Atlas](components/coordinates.md#atlas) will have to be defined alongside that transform.
 An Atlas library is available in `aind_data_schema.components.coordinates.AtlasLibrary` for your convenience.

 ## CoordinateSystem